How To Transfer a Car Title in Colorado

 When he’s not thinking about cars, he likes to stay in with his dog and make an “attempt” to finish a crossword puzzle (he’s not quite at the Saturday/Sunday level…yet).
 As a former cheesemonger, Chris still has a “sharp” passion for all things cheese, and his fridge is always loaded with it!

-Since the title is evidence of ownership, it must be transferred every time the car is sold, gifted, or inherited.
-In Colorado, transferring a car title is relatively straightforward and involves only a few basic steps.
+Since a car title is evidence of ownership, it must be transferred every time the car is sold, gifted, or inherited.

 This article covers everything you need to know about how to transfer a car title in Colorado.